 - fees to replace a lost, damaged or stolen prepaid card

-Also, a card that gives access to several different businesses - a card for a shopping centre, for example - can provide for these fees:
+Also, cards that give access to several different businesses – a card for a shopping centre, for example – can have these fees:

 - activation fees of up to $3.50, which must be mentioned on the card

 - non-use fees of up to $2.50 per month, as long as certain information is mentioned on the front and back of the card.
-Also, the merchant must wait for 15 months after the card is purchased to be able to charge you non-use fees.
-Also, if before the end of the 14th month you ask the merchant to wait until the 18th month to collect these fees, the merchant has to wait until the 18th month.
+Also, the merchant must wait for 15 months after the card is purchased to charge you non-use fees.
+Also, if before the end of the 14th month you ask the merchant to wait until the 18th month to collect these fees, the merchant must wait until the 18th month.

-A statement drawing the consumer's attention to the back in letters of at least 10-point print.
+A statement drawing the consumer’s attention to the back in letters no smaller than 10-point print.